In the Community

 Our local outreach ministries aim to connect people's gifts and passions with service to our neighbors, building caring and nurturing relationships with people struggling with poverty, homelessness or hunger.

 How would you like to share your gifts?
 Here are several of the ministries and partners that we support.
-Contact pastoral resident Petra Wahnefried to learn more about any of these.
+Contact Director of Mission & Outreach, Lucy Crain, to learn more.

 On fifth Tuesdays (about 4 times a year), volunteers from Covenant serve donated Texas Hash casseroles to the more than 300 homeless men who rely on the shelter.
 Casseroles, desserts and fresh fruit are needed for each meal, and people (older than 16) are invited to come serve the meal at the shelter.